 Nixon, a former employee of the pharmaceutical company, Insys Therapeutics, came forward to help federal prosecutors build a case against the giant.
 The company, which developed Subsys, a synthetic spray form of fentanyl, has been charged with bribing doctors and defrauding insurance companies.
 “It was quite a scheme.
 It was absolutely genius.
 It was wrong, but it was genius,” Nixon shared with NBC’s Cynthia McFadden in her first interview.
 Because Subsys was the only drug made by the company and only approved by the FDA for breakthrough cancer patients (ones who couldn’t be helped with any other pain medications), the company had to find a way to increase its bottom line.

-The drug, strongest on the market, is 100 times more powerful than morphine and more potent than heroine.
+The drug, the strongest on the market, is 100 times more powerful than morphine and more potent than heroin.
 Like, all opioids, it is considered highly addictive and potentially lethal in higher doses.
-According to the CDC, almost 64,000 Americans overdosed in 2016 and 66% of the deaths were linked to opioid use.
+And once a person is exposed to this drug, the only way out for him (to get rid of the addiction) is through a rehabilitation center, potentially from the likes of Arista Recovery.
+According to the CDC, almost 64,000 Americans overdosed in 2016, and 66% of the deaths were linked to opioid use.
 According to federal prosecutors, that didn’t deter Insys from directing employees to commit fraud.
 “My job responsibilities were to contact insurance companies on behalf of the patients and the doctors to get the medication approved and paid for by the insurance companies. …I did what I was instructed to do, I was trained to do.
 If I didn’t, I was going to be in trouble.”

 According to additional lawsuits against the company, executives went even further and offered doctors monetary incentives to prescribe the drug to a broad group of patients who weren’t suffering from cancer.
 Not only did they prescribe it to patients who should have never had the drug, but often upped the doses by alarming and sometimes lethal amounts.
 Nixon realized that, “…this is very serious.
 People have died; people have been hurt.”
 Many of the cases against Insys executives, including founder and former CEO John N. Kapoor and the doctors who took incentives for prescribing Subsys, are still awaiting trial.